Saturday, October 15, 2011

 I feel really over my head.
 There are so many players to learn, so much jargon to understand, so many rules to comprehend...I hope I learn soon.
 I want to love this sport and this is an honest attempt to get involved.
 It just dawned on me that I'm not just getting involved in a new team, but an entire league.
 There are many teams, many players and lots to learn.
 I hope I can convince myself long enough that this is an intellectual endeavor because I'm going to be spending LOTS of time on this.

 I think one of the largest reasons I'm so desperate to love this sport is because I recognize this league and sport is unlike the others in that you have to be sick in the head to play this sport.
-It takes so much balls, so much passion, so much hustle.
+It takes so much guts, so much passion, so much hustle.
 I get the feeling that these guys would play this sport for free.
 That isn't the case for baseball and it certainly isn't the case for basketball.

 Whats with this dinosaur as the mascot?
-I'm beginning to realize something glaringly obvious: this team is so fucking weird.
+I'm beginning to realize something glaringly obvious: this team is so weird.
 I love it.
 See you at post game.